tuxtor/the-j/src/jbake/content/blog/2018/2018-07-30-NetBeans-9-JavaEE-JakartaEE.md

 In this line, I think that the most frequent question since beta release is:

-> What about JavaEE/C++/PHP/JavaME . . .?
+> What about Java EE/C++/PHP/JavaME . . .?
 You name it

 **Quick response:**